PHOTOS: Inside A North Korea That Is Changing — But At Its Own Pace

 toggle caption

-A Japanese-made stereo system, adorned with flowers, sits on a bar at a restaurant in Pyongyang.
+A Japanese-made stereo system, adorned with flowers, sits on a bar at a restaurant in Pyongyang

 David Guttenfelder for NPR